KannonZenetism/zenetism-field-physics/zenetism/MP10_divine_archetypes_decoded_ch25.md

 #### ⟜ Itzamna — Mayan

+**Traditional Role**
+Creator god, sky father, and wisdom keeper of the Maya.

 **Function**
-Creator god, sky father, wisdom keeper.
 Bestower of life, bringer of cosmic order,
 holder of divine intelligence.